 The only real problem you might be facing is if you're dealing with a fraudster, someone who is lying and who wouldn't know the difference between a variable and a function, but these guys are usually easy to catch, you hardly need a code test to figure that one out.

-So, unless you're from CERN or NASA and you actually do need some kind of "braniac", I suggest you reconsider your interviewing process.
+So, unless you're from CERN or NASA and you actually do need an "algorithmic genius", I suggest you reconsider your interviewing process.